Action Plan: What It Is + How to Make One in 6 Steps

 • Sequence: Order in which tasks have to be completed so others can start.

-When you’re organizing and prioritizing your action items, you’ll notice that some action items are dependent on others.
-In other words, one task can’t begin until the previous task is completed.
-Highlight these dependencies and factor the sequence into your prioritization.
-This reduces bottlenecks, removing obstacles that would make a less important action item delay a high-priority item.
+When you're organizing and prioritizing your action items, you'll notice that some tasks are dependent on others; one can't begin until the previous one is completed.
+Highlight these dependencies and factor them into your prioritization.
+This reduces bottlenecks and keeps high-priority work moving.

 Step 5: Set deadlines and milestones

-When your team knows what they're working towards, they have the context to effectively prioritize work and the motivation to get great work done.
-Team members tend to be more motivated when they directly understand how their work is contributing to larger goals.
+When your team knows what they're working towards, they have the context to prioritize effectively and the motivation to do great work.
+Team members are more engaged when they see how their tasks contribute to larger goals.

-To engage your teammates from the get go, assign deadlines to all action items and define milestones.
-Milestones mark specific points along your project timeline that identify when activities have been completed or when a new phase starts
+To keep everyone aligned, assign deadlines to all action items and define milestones, specific points along your timeline that mark when activities are completed or when a new phase begins.

-Create a timeline or Gantt chart to get a better overview of your prioritized tasks, milestones, and deadlines.
-Your timeline also serves as a visual way to track the start and end dates of every task in your action plan.
-You can use it as a baseline to make sure your team stays on track.
+Create a timeline, milestone chart, or Gantt chart to visualize your tasks, milestones, and deadlines.
+This serves as a baseline to make sure your team stays on track.

 Step 6: Monitor and revise your action plan

-Luckily, your action plan isn’t set in stone.
-The best way to track potentially changing priorities or deadlines is to use a dynamic tool like a work management software.
-That way, you can update to-dos and dependencies in real time, keep your team on the same page, and your action plan moving.
+Luckily, your action plan isn't set in stone.
+The best way to track potentially changing priorities or deadlines is to use a flexible tool, such as work management software.
+That way, you can update to-dos and dependencies in real time, keep your team on the same page, and keep your action plan moving.

 Action plan vs. plan B vs. project plan vs. to-do list